Master's Degree Programs

 FOR MORE INFORMATION

-For further information about the graduate program, contact the graduate program adviser:
+For further information about graduate programs, contact the Director of Graduate Studies:

 This 21-month program is offered in partnership with Brandeis' Hornstein Jewish Professional Leadership Program.
 In addition to a rigorous curriculum, students complete field experiences, attend seminars in Israel, visit Jewish organizations in New York City, and participate in a number of other campus-based, co-curricular activities.